Israa-Idris/HR-Attrition-SQL-Analysis/README.md

 ```
 ### Attrition Rates Output by Gender

-This query assesses if there are gender differences in attrition rates.

 | Row | Gender | Total Employees | Attrition Count | Attrition Rate (%) |
 |-----|--------|-----------------|------------------|---------------------|